RailonA/youtube-simulator-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # YouTube Webpage
 > Task is to clone YouTube’s video player page using web archive link: http://archive.today/Bss88 as a source page.

-The goal of this project was to focus on making the media elements show up.
-We worked on embedding the YouTube video player into the page so it actually plays
+We made a clone of the youtube player page, it has a functional video, buttons, and interactive icons.
+The page works best on a 1366x768 resolution and using the firefox browser, assets might look out of place using other browsers or resolutions.
+It has mock suggestions showing video name and views, and a mock section for commentaries.
+The focus of this branch was to make everything fit in their right places, along with a functional youtube video player.

 ![screenshot](./img/app_screenshot.png)